Venafi/terraform-provider-venafi/website/docs/r/venafi_certificate.html.markdown

   "Entrust", and "Microsoft".

 * `expiration_window` - (Optional, integer) Number of hours before certificate expiry to request a new certificate.
+Defaults to `168`.

 * `csr_origin` - (Optional, string) Whether key-pair generation will be `local` or `service` generated.
 Default is `local`.